magpantay/cse31/README.md

 # CSE 31: Computer Assembly and Organization
-Restrictive Grep (rgrep) written for my CSE31 class at UC Merced, implemented in C++.
+Restrictive Grep (rgrep) written for my CSE31 class at UC Merced, implemented in C.

 ## About
 The project implementation is grep, a search function commonly found in UNIX-based operating systems, but is restrictive with a set of wildcard characters that can be within the pattern (the search term).
 These include: